muksmuks/rl/docs/_posts/2022-05-14-what-is-reinforcement-learning.md

 ### The official definition

+`
-<mark> Reinforcement Learning is about complex sequential decision-making under uncertainty. </mark>
+Reinforcement Learning is about complex sequential decision-making under uncertainty.
+`

 RL is a powerful and versatile branch of machine learning.
 It allows agents to learn, not through examples or even data, but by interacting with an environment, to optimize decision making.